ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 }
 ```

-## Library generation
+## Package generation

 Usually, organizations have to work with many EDI formats, and integration developers need to have a convenient way to work on EDI data with minimum effort.
-Ballerina EDI libraries facilitate this by allowing organizations to pack all EDI processing codes for their EDI collections into an importable library.
+Ballerina EDI libraries facilitate this by allowing organizations to pack all EDI processing codes for their EDI collections into an importable package.
 Therefore, integration developers can simply import those libraries and convert EDI messages into Ballerina records in a single line of code.

 The below command can be used to generate Ballerina records, parser and util functions, and a REST connector for a given collection of EDI schemas organized into a Ballerina package: